Don’t Underestimate the Power of Investing Early

 This may come as a surprise for the beginner investor.

 But since Buffett understands the power of long-term investing, he realised that he has missed out on the compounding effect by not starting way earlier.

-Beauty Of Investing Early
+The Beauty of Investing Early

 Physicist Albert Einstein once said that compound interest is the eighth wonder of the world.

-It’s simply the interest that accumulates on your initial capital and the accrued interest thereafter.
+Compound interest is simply the interest that accumulates on your initial capital and the accrued interest thereafter.